brnorris03/Orio/README.md

 Orio
 ====

 Orio is an open-source extensible framework for the definition of domain-specific languages and generation of optimized code for multiple architecture targets, including support for empirical autotuning of the generated code.
+Orio's implementation is primarily in Python and the bulk of its functionality is available without the need to install it or any prerequisites, other than Python and a C compiler.

 For more detailed documentation, refer to the Orio website, http://brnorris03.github.io/Orio/.